abchrisxyz/OraclePoolHub/ErgoHack III/Delphi Project - Technical Proposal.md

 ## Team

-At this stage, the Delphi team consists of four members who all gathered around a post in the `#i-need-a-team` channel on the Ergo Discord.
+The Delphi team gathered around a post in the `#i-need-a-team` channel on the Ergo Discord.
 It includes the following members, in alphabetical order:

 - @abchris: Oracle worshipper and initiator of the project looking forward to see where it lands.
 - @Balb: Experienced with Ergo's AppKit.
 Brings much needed Rust expertise to the table to interface with the oracle-core stack.